 Adult Maintenance: minimum 18% DM

 Labels like senior or puppy are simply other words for the above 2 categories.
-For example, senior dog food is simply dog food that’s met the requirements for the AAFCO’s Adult Maintenance protein minimum, and puppy dog food fits into the Growth and Reproduction minimum.
+For example, senior dog food is simply dog food that meets the requirements for the AAFCO’s Adult Maintenance protein minimum, and puppy dog food fits into the Growth and Reproduction minimum.

 While there’s a minimum protein requirement, protein amounts differ in each recipe.
-JustFoodForDogs recipes are classified to suit Puppies, Adult Dogs, and Senior Dogs, which all meet the minimum protein requirements in the AAFCO’s 2 categories, but protein percentages still differ for each recipe.
+JustFoodForDogs recipes are classified to suit Puppies, Adult Dogs, and Senior Dogs, and they all meet the minimum protein requirements in AAFCO’s 2 categories.
+However, protein percentages still differ for each recipe.
 So you’ll still want to check pet food labels to ensure the dog food you’re purchasing meets your pup’s requirements.

-The FDA requires a Guaranteed Analysis (GA) of the following 4 ingredients:
+The FDA (Food and Drug Administration) requires a Guaranteed Analysis (GA) of the following 4 ingredients:

 Crude protein